200+ Business Meeting Phrases To Effectively Run Your Meeting

-That’s because face-to-face interactions are important in the world of business.
-Without them, how would businesses form working relationships and negotiate successful deals?
+Face-to-face interactions are important in the world of business.

 Meetings are the very reason international business travel is so popular these days.
 Business people are traveling the world more and more to meet their global partners in person.

 So we’ve put together 20 phrases you can use to make a great impression and communicate effectively in your next international business meeting.

 - During the Meeting